Uncertainty and Robustness of Surplus Extraction: Introduction

 Our paper is also related to a substantial literature exploring the limits of the classic full extraction results.
 As discussed above, risk aversion, limited liability, budget constraints, collusion, and competition have all been shown to be reasons full extraction might fail.
 Our results can be understood as showing that robustness to sufficiently imprecise information about beliefs or sufficient ambiguity might be other reasons for the failure of full extraction.
 Another important recent strand of work questions whether the conclusion that full extraction holds generically is robust to alternative models of agents' beliefs and higher order beliefs, to the relationship between payoffs and beliefs, or to the notion of genericity used.
 Neeman (2004) focuses on the relationship between payoff and beliefs, and notes that full extraction fails when different rents can be associated with the same beliefs.
 Heifetz and Neeman (2006) show that the type spaces in which this is ruled out, and thus ``beliefs determine preferences'' are required and full extraction is possible, are not generic in a measure-theoretic sense within the universal type space.
 Barelli (2009) and Chen and Xiong (2011) argue that whether such type spaces are generic or not depends on the notion of genericity used, and show that such type spaces are instead topologically generic.
 Chen and Xiong (2013) show that full extraction also holds generically, again in a topological sense.
 Chen and Xiong (2013) establish their generic result by showing that full extraction mechanisms are robust to sufficiently small changes in priors, in that for each $\varepsilon >0$, if a mechanism from a particular class extracts all but at most $\varepsilon$ surplus for a given prior, then the same mechanism also extracts all but $\varepsilon$ surplus for all priors in a sufficiently small weak-$^*$ neighborhood of the original prior.
 Our paper complements these results by showing that full extraction can hold robustly in a related sense.
 In our setting, full extraction is neither generically possible nor generically impossible, regardless of whether topological or measure-theoretic notions of genericity are invoked.\footnote{Ahn (2007) establishes the existence of an analogue of the Mertens-Zamir universal type space for hierarchies of ambiguous sets of beliefs.
 As he shows, ambiguity at any level of the belief hierarchy corresponds to a set of beliefs over types.}

 The paper proceeds as follows.
 In section 2, we set up the basic model and definitions, and discuss the model of incomplete preferences.
 In section 3, we give the leading example to illustrate the main ideas and results of the paper.
 In section 4 we develop the general model, and give our main results characterizing sufficient and necessary conditions for full extraction.
 We also connect these results to choice behavior under Knightian uncertainty, and provide alternative results for notions of full extraction motivated by such behavior.
 We also consider limits to the designer's ability to extract rents when these results do not apply.
-Finally, in section 5 we consider the genericity of full extraction.
+In section 5 we consider the genericity of full extraction.
+Finally, in section 6 we consider several extensions of our main results.
+We explore the performance of given extraction mechanisms when beliefs are perturbed, and show that several of our main results carry over to other standard models of ambiguity, including versions of maxmin and alpha-maxmin expected utility.